minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 - Solution: it is the model after training.
 It is the precious child of dataset group and recipe.

-- Metrics: it is the tools which helps you evaluate your solution after training.
+- Metrics: it is the tool which helps you evaluate your solution after training.

 - Campaign: the hosting service that your solution resides.
 Each time you need the real-time recommendation, you need to call the campaign on the fly via endpoint.